 [Note: Best practices for having these conversations were not identified within this workshop due to time limitations.]

 Take a break from social media.
 Seek news from trusted sources.
-Use fact-checking organizations to debunk false claims and provide accurate information.
+Use fact-checking organizations to debunk false claims and provide accurate information (see the list of fact-checking sites above).

 Learn how social media algorithms work and that your feed is unique.